 You can take a closer look at some of the details:

-1) The Last Supper with the Virgin Mary unexpectedly present as guest of honour beside Jesus;
+(Above, left) The Last Supper with the Virgin Mary unexpectedly present as guest of honour beside Jesus;

-2) frenetic activity in Eden, with Adam and Eve at Creation and Fall watched by a cast of delightful creatures- the light of creation far outshines the sun, moon and stars (upper left), and is enlivening an Adam who looks uncannily like Charles I,
+(Above, centre) Frenetic activity in Eden, with Adam and Eve at Creation and Fall watched by a cast of delightful creatures- the light of creation far outshines the sun, moon and stars (upper left), and is enlivening an Adam who looks uncannily like Charles I,

-3) and an implausibly toothsome whale ejecting Jonah (and glad to be rid of him it seems).
+(Above, right) An implausibly toothsome whale ejecting Jonah (and glad to be rid of him it seems).

 The North and South Windows

 On each wall are twelve figures: on the North, twelve prophets; and on the South, the apostles.
 Such 'typology' between Old Testament and New was familiar in the 17th century.
 The prophets were traditionally lined along the North, as the light of the gospel had not risen upon them, so they stand in shadow.
 The apostles stand on the South, where the sun's light can shine through then on the people below.
 These windows too are by Abraham von Linge, 1629-31.